ScooloV/bbpedia/docs/matched_play/guide.md

 being higher in the rankings

-Further Tiebreakers are used at the Event Organiser\'s discretion.
+Further Tiebreakers are used at the Event Organiser's discretion.
 The . mid be anything from Favourite Opponent scores, most players Sent-off (not counting those Sent-off for the Secret Weapon trait), or anything else the Event Organiser wishes,- however, they should make it clear to